How are the children who are cared for chosen?

 We collect funds for this project, so it’s entirely appropriate that members of our committee, godparents and/or groups of young people are able to visit the project regularly.
 This allows us to see what environment the children we support are growing up in.

-How is the home managed?
+How are the centers managed?

 Do you feel the need to intervene in the home’s daily management?